frozsgy/yemeksepeti-closed-checker/README.md

 Anyways, I decided instead of refreshing the page every second, I can write a simple python script to do it for me.
 And it did!
 It did wonders!

 To run, simply edit the url, and run it on your favourite terminal.
+Only works if the restaurant is not accepting orders due to congestion.